Article 41 of Legislative Decree No 148/2015, Amended by Article 39 of Law Decree No 73/2021 (as Converted by Law No 106/2021)

 This form of alternative dispute resolution is very uncommon in Italy, except in the case of an employee who challenges the sanction (different from the dismissal) applied by the employer at the end of the disciplinary procedure.

-According to Article 91 of ICPC, the judge, in his or her final statement can order the unsuccessful party to pay the counterparty an amount as reimbursement of legal expenses.
+According to Article 91 of ICPC, the judge, in their final statement can order the unsuccessful party to pay the counterparty an amount as reimbursement of legal expenses.

 In the case of a settlement agreement, it is general practice that the employer reimburses the legal expenses suffered by the employee.